CGNS/cgns.github.io/CGNS-ReST-site/source/standard/MLL/api/general_remarks.rst

     Typedefs
 ****************************************

 Beginning with CGNS-3.1.0, two new typedef variables have been introduced to support 64-bit mode.
 The *cglong_t* typedef is always a 64-bit integer, and ``cgsize_t`` will be either a 32-bit or 64-bit integer depending on how the library was built.
 Many of the C functions in the MLL have been changed to use ``cgsize_t`` instead of *int* in the arguments.
 These functions include any that may exceed the 2Gb limit of an int, e.g. zone dimensions, element data, boundary conditions, and connectivity.
 In Fortran, all integer data is taken to be *INTEGER\*4* for 32-bit and *INTEGER\*8* for 64-bit builds.

+..
+ MSB: I'm not entirely sure that the last sentence is accurate or what specific data it refers to.

 Several types of variables are defined using typedefs in the *cgnslib.h* file.
 These are intended to facilitate the implementation of CGNS in C. These variable types are defined as an enumeration of key words admissible for any variable of these types.
 The file *cgnslib.h* must be included in any C application programs which use these data types.

-In Fortran, the same key words are defined as integer parameters in the include file *cgnslib_f.h*.
+In Fortran, the same key words are defined as integer parameters in the *CGNS* module (previously *cgnslib_f.h*).
 Such variables should be declared as *integer* in Fortran applications.
-The file *cgnslib_f.h* must be included in any Fortran application using these key words.
+The *CGNS* module (previously *cgnslib_f.h*) must be included in any Fortran application using these key words.

 .. note::
          The first two enumerated values in these lists, xxxNull and xxxUserDefined, are only available in the C interface, and are provided in the advent that your C compiler does strict type checking.
 In Fortran, these values are replaced by the numerically equivalent *CG_Null* and *CG_UserDefined*.
 These values are also defined in the C interface, thus either form may be used.
 The function prototypes for the MLL use *CG_Null* and *CG_UserDefined*, rather than the more specific values.T